 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

-Payment methods are rather limited, with credit cards and PayPal listed as the only options.
-Unfortunately, there is no way you can pay via Bitcoin (or other cryptocurrency).
+Payment methods are limited, with credit cards and PayPal listed as the only options.
+Unfortunately, you can’t pay in Bitcoin (or other cryptocurrencies).

 At an added cost of $79.99 per year, you can buy Avira Prime for protection from malware, an adblocker, and VIP customer support.
 Personally, I find it offensive that the company has tiers for customer support based on how much money users spend on their products.